Last updated on February 1, 2023

 Nahiri, Heir of the Ancients | Illustration by Anna Steinbauer

-With all of that said, though, let’s just jump in and take a look at what we know about Zendikar Rising so far!
+With all of that said, though, let’s just jump in and take a look at what we have in Zendikar Rising!

 Zendikar Rising Basic Information